gabdube/gabdube.github.io/_posts/2019-04-06-shader-games.markdown

 The python setup script initialize the all vulkan resources.
 At 2000 lines of code, it might seems like alot, but that's just how verbose Vulkan is.

-There's nothing interesting in the instance setup.
+There's nothing interesting in the instance setup, so lets skip to the device setup.

 For [the device setup](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.py#L330), a feature and an extension must be enabled.